 At some point, every ardent Doctor Who fan has imagined themselves appearing in an episode of the show, battling against aliens and ultimately saving the Earth from certain doom.
-With Doctor Who: The Lonely Assassins you can finally achieve that dream in a continuation of one of the finest episodes since the reboot in 2005, Blink!
+With Doctor Who: The Lonely Assassins, you can finally achieve that dream in a sequel to one of the finest episodes since the reboot in 2005, Blink!

-Most of your time will be spent texting Osgood as you work together to unravel the mystery.
-You're given a list of responses to choose from but these merely determine whether your character comes across as nonchalant, terrified or just plain stupid in different situations.
-But that's completely fine, it still feels like you're in an episode of Doctor Who and that's all I was hoping for.
+Most of your time is spent texting Osgood as you work together to unravel the mystery.
+You're given a list of responses to choose from, but these merely determine whether your character comes across as nonchalant, terrified or just plain stupid in different situations.
+But that's completely fine, it still feels like you're in an episode of Doctor Who, and that's all I was hoping for.

 There are plenty of Easter eggs to uncover and little nods to the show throughout that make the game incredibly easy to recommend to fans.
 But therein lies a slight issue.
 Doctor Who: The Lonely Assassins revels proudly in fan service to such an extent that it becomes an infinitely harder sell to anyone who's never touched the franchise.

 I'd argue that all you really need to do is see Blink, which you can watch on BBC iPlayer if you live in the UK.
 It holds up magnificently as a standalone episode of the show.
 The only detail you need to know is that the Doctor is a time-travelling alien who cuts about the universe in a blue police box, and you're good to go.
 But even so, it still seems like a game that was created for existing fans rather than trying to entice new people into watching the series, given the focus on story and references over gameplay.